A survey on multi-player bandits: Motivation for cognitive radio networks We are grateful to Christophe Moy for his precious feedback on the application of multiplayer bandits to cognitive radio networks.

 \section{Motivation for cognitive radio networks\,\footnote{We are grateful to Christophe Moy for his precious feedback on the application of multiplayer bandits to cognitive radio networks.}}

-The concept of cognitive radio has been first developed by \citet{mitola1999} and can be defined as a radio capable of learning its environment and choosing dynamically the best configuration for transmission.
+The problem of multiplayer bandits is mostly motivated by its applications to cognitive radio, whose paradigm has been first proposed by \citet{mitola1999} and can be defined as a radio capable of learning its environment and choosing dynamically the best configuration for transmission.
 The definition of best configuration depends on the precise objective and is often considered as the maximal bandwidth usage rate \citep{haykin2005cognitive}.
+Cognitive radios attract a lot of attention due to their numerous potential applications, such as Internet of Things \citep{shah2013cognitive}, smart vehicles \citep{di2012smart}, public safety communication \citep{ferrus2012public} and civil aviation \citep{zheng2023overview}.
+Yet, cognitive radios are still at a development stage.
+Many technical issues remain to be solved before a possible use of cognitive radios in real world applications.
+In particular, improving the following features are crucial for a successful implementation of cognitive radios: spectrum awareness and exploitation \citep{sharma2015cognitive} and security \citep{attar2012}.
+We refer to \citep{marinho2012, garhwal2012} for surveys on different research directions on cognitive radios.

 The most challenging approach to cognitive radio is \textbf{Opportunistic Spectrum Access} (OSA).
 Consider a spectrum partitioned into licensed bands.
 For each band, some designated Primary User (PUs), who pays a license, is given preferential access.
 In practice, many of these bands remain largely unused by PUs.
 OSA then aims at maximizing the spectrum usage by giving Secondary Users (SUs) the possibility to access channels left free by the PUs.
 Assuming the SUs are equipped with a \textit{spectrum sensing} capacity, they can first sense the presence of a PU on a channel to give priority to PUs.
 If no PU is using the channel, SUs can transmit on this channel.
 Such devices yet have limited capabilities; especially, they proceed in a decentralized network and cannot sense different channels simultaneously.
 This last restriction justifies the bandit feedback assumed in formal models.